johnturpin369/Online-Examination-System/README.md

 5) Follow all instruction on oesServer until shown the connection status window.

-6) Launch the same number of instances of oesClient as the number of students specified in oesServer:
+6) Launch the same number of instances of oesClient as the number of students specified in oesServer.
+So for each student, run the command:
   >java -cp ../ onlineExaminationSystem/oesClient